One of the most enjoyable, nostalgic, rewarding and exhausting days of my life.

 Interestingly, it wasn’t the day’s extended distance that caused my exhaustion, but instead, the 50,000 words I had crammed into the last eight hours.
 I was no longer familiar with the ‘rigours’ of casual conversation, and the 5-words-a-day I’d averaged over the last 7 weeks were not cutting it with this crowd.
 As a result, my head was drained of any sensical thought.

 When I eventually arrived home, I spat out a daily video diary and collapsed in a heap.
 I had never felt so simultaneously exhausted and rewarded in my life.
 After months of organising, weeks of walking and days of obsessively watching the weather forecast, the event went off without a hitch.
-I couldn’t have been happier with the day, but I was equally thankful I didn’t have to walk or talk unnecessarily on Day 43.
+I couldn’t have been happier, but I was equally thankful I didn’t have to walk or talk unnecessarily on Day 43.

 All the details.